Ophiuchus: Deep-sky objects

+Near the middle is the Dark Snake Nebula (LDN 66) and the bright blue star near the bottom center is 44 Ophiuchi (44 Oph).

 Ophiuchus contains several star clusters, such as IC 4665, NGC 6633, M9, M10, M12, M14, M19, M62, and M107, as well as the nebula IC 4603-4604.

 M9 is a globular cluster which may have an extra-galactic origin.
 M10 is a fairly close globular cluster, only 20,000 light-years from Earth.
 It has a magnitude of 6.6 and is a Shapley class VII cluster.
 This means that it has "intermediate" concentration; it is only somewhat concentrated towards its center.
 M12 is a globular cluster which is around 5 kiloparsecs from the Solar System.
 M14 is another globular cluster which is somewhat farther away.
 Globular cluster M19 is oblate-shaped with multiple different types of variable stars.
 M62 is a globular cluster rich in variable stars such as RR Lyrae variables and has two generations of stars with different element abundances.
 M107 is also rich in variable stars.

 The unusual galaxy merger remnant and starburst galaxy NGC 6240 is also in Ophiuchus.
 At a distance of 400 million light-years, this "butterfly-shaped" galaxy has two supermassive black holes 3,000 light-years apart.
 Confirmation of the fact that both nuclei contain black holes was obtained by spectra from the Chandra X-ray Observatory.
 Astronomers estimate that the black holes will merge in another billion years.
 NGC 6240 also has an unusually high rate of star formation, classifying it as a starburst galaxy.
 This is likely due to the heat generated by the orbiting black holes and the aftermath of the collision.
 Both have active galactic nuclei.